 - Very light, may not be good for outdoors on windy days

 Have a quick look at the Hubsan X4 in the video below

-Finally, in the number five spot for the "best drone under 100" is the Syma X11.
+Finally, in the number five spot for this list is the Syma X11.
 For the drone enthusiasts who may feel a little intimidated by some of the larger drones, the Syma X11 R/C Quadcopter is a perfect alternative.
 This little R/C unit is 15 x 4 x 8 inches in its dimensions, and weighs just over fifteen ounces.
-It is a good drone for those who are more comfortable with other R/C units and want something that is easier to control with a low price tag.
+It is a good drone for those who are more comfortable with other R/C units and want something that is easier to control with a price point that is reasonable.

 It's clear from the shorter battery charge time, short flying time, and flying distance of forty meters or less, that the X11 is a drone built for smaller purposes.
 The forty-minute charge time is perhaps the X11's most convenient feature, as it makes it one of the drones with the shortest charge times, while also able to live up to a comparable battery life of models like the X5C and UDI 818A.

 The biggest downside to the Syma X11 is that it comes with no camera attachment.
 This is a good drone for beginners only interested in flying for fun and seeing what drones have to offer, but any hobbyist interested in taking pictures or video will want to keep looking.
-However those looking for an affordable drone under 100 bucks, this one might be just what you are looking for.
+However those looking for an affordable drone, this one might be just what you are looking for.

 Check out a video review of the Syma X11 below

-The Syma X5C-1 was our top pick for the best drone under 100, for the reasons of stability, wind-resistance and just being a great all around quadcopter is this price range.
+The Syma X5C-1 was our top pick for this roundup, for the reasons of stability, wind-resistance and just being a great all around quadcopter is this price range.
 The popularity of this model means you will be able find lots of spare parts and find more answers to problems when you have questions.
 That being said, all the models we reviewed here make for great drones and a good bang for the buck.
-We hope the information we provided helps you find the best drone under 100 dollars.
+We hope the information we provided helps you find the best drone under $100.